CodeAtCode/freemius-suite/readme.md

 * The first parameter is the zip of the plugin.

-## deploy.py
+## deploy.php

-This script require a `config.ini` with the user id, the public key and secret key.
+This script require a `config.ini` with the user id, the public key and secret key and the plugins to deployt with path.

-`deploy.py [plugin-folder]`
+`deploy.php [plugin-codename]`

-After this the script do a ping to Freemius to check if the data login are working, next execute `package.sh`, the parameters are the same of `package.sh`.
+The script will download the API wrapper in PHP of Freemius, next execute `package.sh` (that will get the parameters from the config.ini).
-*WIP* deploy the zip generated and switch as new version, next download the free version and upload on SVN.
+Will execute the deploy system using the official API *WIP* switch as new version, next download the free version and upload on SVN.